BLUE LAGOON VS. SKY LAGOON: WHICH ICELANDIC SPA SHOULD YOU CHOOSE?

 - On-site luxury lodging options for an exclusive wellness retreat.

-- Multiple restaurants y dining experiences with views over the lagoon.
+- Multiple restaurants and dining experiences with views over the lagoon.

 Sky Lagoon